 1. This report presents "At Our Heart" East Renfrewshire's Children and Young People's Services Plan for the period 2020-2023.
-Education Committee is requested to note the content of the plan prior to being considered by the Integration Joint Board, and remittance to Council for approval.
+IJB is requested to note the content of the plan prior to being remitted to East Renfrewshire Council for approval.
 The plan is also required to be submitted to the Scottish Government.
+IJB should note that the plan was considered for noting by East Renfrewshire Council's Education Committee on 21 January 2021.